Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 SUV vs. Sedan vs. Truck: A Side-by-Side Rate Comparison

 One of the most common questions shoppers ask is whether to expect higher insurance on an SUV, sedan, or truck.
+The national average for full coverage sits at roughly $2,124–$2,697 per year in 2026 depending on the source, but your vehicle type can push that number well above or below average.
 Here's how the numbers break down based on current full-coverage averages:

-Why do SUVs often beat sedans on price?
+Why do compact SUVs often beat sedans on price?
 Compact and midsize SUVs tend to earn strong crash-test scores, suffer less damage in collisions due to their heavier build, and are equipped with modern safety tech as standard.
-Sedans, especially midsize models, can carry higher accident frequency rates in some categories.
+For a deeper look at how mass and size influence premiums, see our guide on how vehicle weight affects insurance rates.

 Truck considerations: Pickup trucks are uniquely rated.
-Midsize trucks like the Chevy Canyon and Toyota Tacoma are generally more affordable to insure than full-size models.
+Midsize trucks are generally more affordable to insure than full-size models.
 Full-size trucks carry higher rollover risk, greater repair costs, and higher sticker prices — all of which push rates up.
-That said, trucks are still competitive with sedan rates in many states.
+That said, trucks remain competitive with midsize sedan rates in many states.

 Coupe vs. Sedan Insurance: Does Body Style Matter?